Chelsea Police: Missing pregnant woman found safe in Revere

 Kyes said Hernandez was found at a hotel room in Revere.
 No foul play has been suspected.

-Hernandez had last been seen on Monday at around 5 p.m.
-Hernandez had called her husband to say she was in pain and going to Boston Medical Center in a taxi, family members told 7News.
-Hernandez never arrived at the hospital.
-Family members were extremely worried, saying the mother of four would never suddenly disappear.
+Hernandez, a mother of four, was last seen on Monday at around 5 p.m.
+Her family said she called her husband to say she was in pain and going to Boston Medical Center in a taxi.
+When her husband got to Boston Medical Center, Hernandez’s sister-in-law said she was not there.

+Police said a hotel employee at the Comfort Inn in Revere saw Hernandez’s picture on the news and recognized her when she checked in.

 (Copyright (c) 2018 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)